The 21st International Conference on Digital Research in the Humanities and Arts (DRHA)

 DRHA2017 Local Organizing Committee:

-Dr Nick Barnet, James Brocklehurst, Dr Elena Menendez-Alonso, Dr. Kayla Parker, Professor Mike Phillips, Claudia Pilsl, Dr. Alejandro Veliz-Reyes, Ruth Way, Dr Min Wild, Dr Duncan Williams, Dr Katharine Willis, Stuart Moore and Ian Rayment.
+Dr Nick Barnett, James Brocklehurst, Dr Elena Menendez-Alonso, Dr Kayla Parker, Prof Mike Phillips, Claudia Pilsl, Dr Alejandro Veliz-Reyes, Ruth Way, Dr Min Wild, Dr Duncan Williams, Dr Katharine Willis, Stuart Moore and Ian Rayment.